-The VIU anti-harassment policy applies to all persons involved in the operation of the University and its ministries and prohibits unlawful harassment by any employee of VIU, including supervisors and coworkers.
+The VIU anti-harassment policy applies to all persons, including students, participating in the University and its ministries.
+The policy prohibits unlawful harassment (or in some cases behavior whether verbal or physical that is deemed by VIU to be abusive or harassing but not unlawful) by anyone, including supervisors, coworkers, students, and faculty.
 It also prohibits unlawful harassment based on the perception that anyone has any of those defined characteristics or is associated with a person who has or is perceived as having any of those defined characteristics.
-Prohibited unlawful harassment includes, but is not limited to, the following behavior:

-Verbal conduct such as epithets, derogatory jokes or comments, slurs or unwanted sexual advances, invitations, or comments; Visual displays such as derogatory and/or sexually-oriented posters, photography, cartoons, drawings, or gestures; Physical conduct including assault, unwanted touching, intentionally blocking normal movement or interfering with work because of sex, race, or any other protected and non-exempt basis; Threats and demands to submit to sexual requests as a condition of continued employment, or to avoid some other loss, and offers of employment benefits in return for sexual favors; and Retaliation for reporting or threatening to report harassment.
+Prohibited unlawful harassment includes, but is not limited to, the following behavior: Verbal conduct such as epithets, derogatory jokes or comments, slurs or unwanted sexual advances, invitations, verbal abuse, disrespectful demands, or comments; Visual displays such as derogatory and/or sexually- oriented posters, photography, cartoons, drawings, or gestures; Physical conduct including assault, unwanted touching, intentionally blocking normal movement or interfering with work because of sex, race, or any other protected and non-exempt basis; Threats and demands to submit to sexual requests as a condition of continued employment, or to avoid some other loss, and offers of employment benefits in return for sexual favors; and retaliation for reporting or threatening to report harassment.
 If you believe that you have been unlawfully harassed, submit a written complaint to your own or any other University supervisor, the president, or the administration department of VIU as soon as possible after the incident.
 Your complaint should include details of the incident or incidents, names of the individuals involved, and names of any witnesses.
 Supervisors will refer all harassment complaints to the administration department, or the president of the University.
 The University will immediately undertake an effective, thorough, and objective investigation of the harassment allegations.
 If VIU determines that unlawful harassment has occurred, effective remedial action will be taken in accordance with the circumstances involved.
-Any employee determined by VIU to be responsible for unlawful harassment will be subject to appropriate disciplinary action, up to, and including termination.
+Any employee or student determined by VIU to be responsible for unlawful harassment that does not violate the law) will be subject to appropriate disciplinary action, up to, and including suspension, expulsion, or termination.
 A University representative will advise all parties concerned of the results of the investigation.
-VIU will not retaliate against you for filing a complaint and will not tolerate or permit retaliation by leadership, employees or coworkers.
+VIU will not retaliate against you for filing a complaint and will not tolerate or permit retaliation by leadership, students, employees or coworkers.